virtualvasu/ChainRxn-Project2/README.md

 >**BONUS** marks will be awarded for any kind of unique thinking or cool side application related to the core concept of this project.

+See demo of a working solution here (for reference): https://drive.google.com/drive/folders/1rQp67A0Td-JShIDmIupQMBQzSy5IrQRV?usp=drive_link

 ---

 #### - **BIB** (Blockchain at IIT Bhilai)